EnyaAkhtar/Masterthesis/README.md

 To calculate the NCI, parcellations of the brainstem and supplementary motor area (SMA) were needed.
 These were extracted from the subject-specific atlases of the cortical and subcortical structures.

 **edit_global_metrics_files.py:**
+The code for computing the NCI required the individual lesion metrics and the global lesion metrics obtained from SPACE-MS. However, the code expected an additional column in the global metrics file, containing subject name.
+Therefore